jgosmann/psyrun/doc/source/guide.rst

 `Store` interface.

-Note that Psyrun almost always needs to merge multiple data files and thus the performance of appending can to an existing data file can be quite relevant.
+Note that Psyrun almost always needs to merge multiple data files and thus the performance of appending to an existing data file can be quite relevant.
-The only store that supports efficient append is the `H5Store` at the moment.
+The only store that supports efficient appending is the `H5Store` at the moment.
 If you have the possibility to use it, it should probably be your first choice.
 The `NpzStore` should be the second choice.
 The default `PickleStore` is the least efficient choice, but provides support for the widest range of data types